CartoDB/documentation/app/content/analytics-toolbox-bigquery/examples/opening-a-new-pizza-hut-location-in-honolulu.md

 Now, we are going to identify areas that meet Pizza Hut requirements, i.e., locations with large populations aged 15-34 and far from existing Pizza Hut restaurants.

-In order to identify these locations, we use the [COMMERCIAL_HOTSPOTS](../../sql-reference/retail/#commercial_hotspots) procedure, part of the retail module of the Analytics Toolbox.
+In order to identify these locations, we use the [COMMERCIAL_HOTSPOTS](../../sql-reference/retail/#commercial_hotspots) procedure, which is part of the retail module of the Analytics Toolbox.
 This functionality identifies areas with values that are significantly higher than the average.

 As can be seen in the query below, we are using both the `sum_pop` (total population aged 15-34) and `dist` (distance to the closest Pizza Hut) variables to identify our hotspots.
 These variables are given a weight of 0.7 and 0.3, respectively.